SYNGAP1-Related Intellectual Disability

 13. Deep Brain Stimulation (DBS)

 Although experimental, DBS involves implanted electrodes to modulate dysfunctional brain regions.
-For SYNGAP1-related epilepsy, stimulating thalamic or cortical targets may suppress seizure activity by normalizing aberrant network excitability en.wikipedia.org.
+For SYNGAP1-related epilepsy, stimulating thalamic or cortical targets may suppress activity by normalizing aberrant network excitability en.wikipedia.org.

 14. Sensory Integration Therapy